ArneBachmann/sos/docs/system-integration.md

 - In the newly opened shell, run `explore-integration.bat install --admin`
 - Close shells

+Be aware that using SOS commands from th Windows Explorer doesn't work for link files (`*.lnk`).
+Instead use Windows folder junctions (`mklink /J JunctionName OriginalFolder`).
+Doesn't work on ReFS file systems, though.

 ## Thunar integration (XFCE on Linux) ##